butchland/butchland-machine-learning-notes/_posts/2020-07-06-fastai-deeplearning-adventure-guides-part2.md

 * Hue finds out about the Fastai DL Adventure guides.
 She looks for and finds a program starting in about a week with a schedule geared for her timezone.
 * She signs up and attends an online orientation via a Zoom call.
 This particular Adventure program is run by Zach, a long time fastai volunteer.
 She's also happy to find that Nadja, a fellow school alumni, has also signed up for the same group.
-* As part of the program requirements, they sign an a fastai DL Adventure member's agreement that asks for their commitment to adhere to the community's values of inclusion and respect for each member as well as to try to commit to completing the program.
+* As part of the program requirements, they sign an a fastai DL Adventure Expedition  member's agreement that asks for their commitment to adhere to the community's values of inclusion and respect for each member as well as to try to commit to completing the program.
 They also commit to helping out other participants and contribute to the community in the future.
 * The orientation also included introductions as well as some online social games to break the ice among the group members.
 * She and her fellow expedition members (all 7 of them) are given a proposed schedule by Zach, their Adventure guide.
 They discuss it and modify it based on their personal schedules (A sample schedule is provided below).
 * Based on her schedule, she requested if she could skip the group video watching activities, but promised to join the discussion after (She planned to watch the videos on her daily commute instead)
+* As part of her mini-projects, she's signed up to pair with Nikolai, who seems interested in NLP, to recreate a twitter sentiment analysis notebook.
+While she doesn't plan on using NLP in her project, she's also keen to round out her knowledge of deep learning to include areas other than where she plans to specialize in.
-* She's also thinking of teaming up with her fellow group member Sonia as well as her friend Nadja for the first group project, since Sonia has some programming skills, which she and Nadja did not.
+* She's also thinking of teaming up with her fellow group member Sonia as well as her friend Nadja for their final group project, since Sonia has some programming skills, which she and Nadja did not.
 Besides, they seemed to have bonded quite well during the orientation.
 * She's also thinking of turning her proposed team into an accountability group, a recommendation from their Adventure guide.
 By making herself accountable to an external group, she hopes to become more consistent in completing the study group activities and make her deep learning study habits stick.

 #### Sample Program Schedule